 In Jordan, IDLO partnered with the European Bank for Reconstruction and Development (EBRD) to strengthen the commercial mediation capacity of national institutions.
-While the country has made progress in promoting mediation and alternative dispute resolution - resulting in less court congestion, a shorter litigation cycle and more transparent and fairer trials - uptake of these practices has been slow.
+While the country has made progress in promoting mediation and alternative dispute resolution - resulting in less court congestion, a shorter litigation requests for technical assistance and/or capacity development.